 What you can do about it

-Of course, it’s vital that you and your company culture support these decisions.
+Of course, you and your company culture must support these decisions.
 It’s no good to offer flexible hours if your employee receives scornful looks from the early birds when they come in at 10 am.
-A wellbeing program should be holistic and fully integrated into the company culture and values.
+A well-being program should be holistic and fully integrated into the company culture and values.

-We hope this article has helped to shine a light on employee absenteeism and how you can address it.
+We hope this article has helped illuminate employee absenteeism and how you can address it.
 There is always a reason why an employee doesn’t come to work, whether it’s boredom, anxiety, burnout, or any other myriad of reasons.
-It’s up to managers and leaders to unearth why these employees are absent, and then take the appropriate steps to support their employees and resolve the heart of the issue.
+It’s up to managers and leaders to unearth why these employees are experiencing absenteeism and then take the appropriate steps to support their employees and resolve the heart of the issue.